ClouDesire/docusaurus/docs/api-product.md

 ---

-This section describes how to onboard and start selling an API-based product with metered billing based on the actual usage, i.e. HTTP calls executed.
+This section describes how to onboard and start selling an API-based product with metered billing based on the actual usage, that are HTTP calls executed.

 An example API product is available on our [demo marketplace](https://demo.cloudesire.com/281/api/api-demo)